bixb922/crank-organ/doc-software/README.md

 This time can be changed using the General Configuration, section "Power Management".

 ## The onboard RGB LED
 ESP32-S3 boards usually have a onboard red/green/blue led.
-This LED flashes or lights up:
+This LED flashes or lights up.
+Most are just indications for normal functions:

-* Green/blue during start up.
+* Blue to green during start up.
 * Four white flashes when connected to WiFi.
+* Low blue flash when setlist is empty

+Some are for feedback of user actions:
 * White while the touchpad is down
-* Blue flash when tunes are shuffled
-* Green flash when start tune or next tune was signaled
+* Green flash when start tune or next tune was signaled, or when tunes are shuffled
+* All colors cycling for reset and deep sleep buttons on "System" page.

+Problems:
-* Orange flash if the maximum polyphony was exceeded
+* Short orange flash if the maximum polyphony was exceeded (some notes were turned off)
 * Red blinking when there is a recoverable software problem, for example: wrong MIDI file format.
-Look at the error log.
+See the error log.
 * Magenta blinking when the microcontroller stopped working, for example: a unrecoverable exception was detected.
-Look at the error log.
+See the error log.

 ## Another way to do initial configuration